-Please click here to access our Guardians and Community Resources Page for important information relevant to the current COVID-19 situation, including the remote learning strategy, learning plan, plan for social and emotional support, and other resources for Galilee School students and parents/guardians.
+Please click here to access our Guardians and Community Resources Page for important information relevant to the current COVID-19 situation, including the remote learning strategy, and other resources for Galilee School students and parents/guardians.

 About Communities@Work Galilee School

 Galilee School is a registered, independent secondary school, designed specifically for disengaged and vulnerable young people in Years 7-10 in the ACT and the surrounding areas for whom the mainstream schooling environment has struggled to deliver positive outcomes.

 As the only Special Assistance School in the Canberra region, we provide training, skill development and job-ready support for students transitioning to the workforce or to further educational opportunities.
 Our philosophy is learner-centred, strengths-based, relationship-driven, and restorative.